toggledbits/sockproxyd/README.md

                             remote for longer than this period, the remote is disconnected.
 The default is 0, meaning no timeout is enforced.
     BLKS=nbytes             Set the network block size to nbytes.
 The default is 2048.
-Messages larger than the network block size are received nbytes chunks.
+Messages larger than the network block size are received in nbytes chunks.
 It is usually not necessary to change this.
     NTFY=dev/sid/act[/pid]  Set the device, serviceID, and action to be used for notification of waiting receive data.
 If not used, no notification action is invoked.
                             The optional "pid" (string) can be used as an identifier for each conn-